natapol/kitsune/README.md

 1. Averrage number of Common Feature (ACF)
 1. Obserbed Common Feature (OCF)

-Moreverver, KITSUNE also provides various genomic distance calculations from the k-mer frequnce vectors that can be used for species identifiction or phylogenomic tree construction.
+Moreover, KITSUNE also provides various genomic distance calculations from the k-mer frequency vectors that can be used for species identification or phylogenomic tree construction.

 If you use KITSUNE in your research, please cite: KITSUNE: A Tool for Identifying Optimal K-mer Length for Alignment-free Phylogenomic Analysis
 [Reference](https://github.com/natapol/kitsune)

 ## Installation

 Kitsune is developed under python version 3 environment.
-We recomend users use python >= v3.5.
+We recommend users use python >= v3.5.

 Requirement packages: